brainyio/brainy-sync/README.md

 });
 ```

-brainy-sync requires that your model and collection definitions include a `urlRoot`, `url`, or `url()` property. while on the client this is used to evaluate the REST endpoint, brainy-sync uses this to infer a database collection name.

-for consistency's sake, you might want to assign `_id` to your model's `idAttribute` to remove any ambiguity.
+brainy-sync requires that your model and collection definitions include a `urlRoot`, `url`, or `url()` property. while on the client this is used to evaluate the REST endpoint, brainy-sync uses this to infer a database collection name. additionally, you likely want to assign `_id` to your model's `idAttribute` to properly reflect MongoDB records.

 that all considered, the Backbone API remains unchanged:

 ```
-var Messages = Backbone.Model.extend({
+var Message = Backbone.Model.extend({
   urlRoot: '/messages',
   idAttribute: '_id'
 });

-var messages = new Messages;
+var message = new Message;
-messages.save({ text: 'foo' }, {
+message.save({ text: 'foo' }, {
   success: function() {
     console.log('saved record to /messages collection');
   }